 Palace of the Christian Queen

-Till the time you reach this palace, you are getting used to the palace structure.
-Strong red stonewalls all around and you start looking for the nuances and this palace is perfect for observing them.
+Until the time you reach this palace, you are getting used to the palace structure.
+Strong red stone walls all around and you start looking for the nuances and this palace is perfect for observing them.
 If you look intently at the walls of this palace that supposedly belongs to the Christian queen of Akbar you would see the faint remains of the paintings.
 You can see elephant fight scenes pretty much the ones painted at Chitrashala in Bundi.
 You can see the processions on elephant tops.
-You can even see the elephant-headed dancing Ganesha in one of the niches.
+And you can even see the elephant-headed dancing Ganesha in one of the niches.
 Ceilings have geometric patterns in bold red, black and yellow, just like you see it in Ajanta paintings.

 Fatehpur Sikri is made on a ridge so you need to go up and down a lot.
 The juxtaposition of red sandstone against a blue sky is stunning.